chris-moreton/rivalchess-model/README.md

 Chess board and move utilities.

-I've written some horrific code over the years, a great deal of it involving chess programming.

 My first chess program was Rival for DOS, written while listening to Metallica's newly-released Black Album, a few years back in the early nineties.
 It was pretty good and pretty fast, but not very well written.
-My chess program, that is, not the Black Album.
+Rival, that is, not the Black Album.

-It was written in C++.
-How I ever understood what was going on in the code, I do not know.
-I think I was smarter back then, but not smart enough to realise how confused I would become by my own code.

 Next up was Rival for Windows a couple of years later, again in C++ (Borland).
 Then, Rival for Android was released which used the Rival Chess Engine written in Java.

-At the time, I thought the code was high quality.
+None of the code was particularly well-written.

-It wasn't.
-[Still isn't](https://github.com/chris-moreton/rivalchess-engine).
 It's because I didn't care.

 This is better.
-It's a brutally-tested library of chess utilities with an expressive interface and code that is reasonably-well written.
+It's a well-tested library of chess utilities with an expressive interface and simple code.

 It's not a fast as the Rival Chess engine's internal move generation and board manipulation routines.
 Those use magic bitboards and are at least
 20x faster than this library.